FIshWIthLegs9161/robotech-1/README.md

 We ran into difficulty trying to determine the logistics of the pitch.
 Specifically how to incentivize consumers to tell the truth when registering devices.
 We initially tried to implement a database with a javafx application and while we were unsuccessful, our mistakes taught us how to setup the database and connect at a basic level.

 ## Accomplishments that we're proud of
 We are proud of our mockup and the depth of our solution.
 We think that it has a real use as a product we ourselves would actually use.
+This is something that I can see many other companies adopting.

 ## What we learned
 We learned about the business aspect of pitching, risk analysis, profitable business models, as well as basic database management with Python.